Page cover

 Call Flow Builder warns you as you draw when you attempt to create an invalid Connection or make other design errors.
 Once you've finished always check your design for any errors before saving

-Always VALIDATE your Call Flow
+Always VALIDATE your Call Flow to catch any errors

 Configuring actions